LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.3 - Functions/Scopes/Code block.md

 ---
-tags: js, term, scope, fundamental
+tags:
+  - js
+  - term
+  - scope
+  - fundamental
 ---

 - If a variable is declared inside a code block `{...}`, it’s only visible inside that block.